 Yes, we are physically attracted to one another, and we want to have sex with one another, but that’s a very different thing from someone admiring and appreciating the opposite sexual energy.
 Many men hate femininity; many women hate masculinity.

 There are some fairly complex reasons for this.
-As for women, because of centuries of abuse, absent and often alcoholic fathers and male partners who have lacked integrity and gentleness, women can harbor hatred toward masculinity in general.
+As for women, because of centuries of abusive, absent and often alcoholic fathers and male partners, women can harbor hatred toward masculinity in general.

-For men, our story is different, though still tragic.
-Most boys have been taught, both directly by older men and by our culture, that femininity is a pain in the ass (to put it mildly).
+And many men have been taught, both directly by older men and by our culture, that femininity is a pain in the ass (to put it mildly).
+There’s often a subtle (or not so subtle) anti-femininity message in everything from locker rooms to rap music to church pews.

-So the second item on your list needs to be that your partner likes the opposite sexual energy.
-And again, that leads to the question: How can you tell if a person likes the opposite sex?
+So if you want to be in a sustainable intimate relationship, find someone who likes the opposite sex.
+And again, that leads to the question: How can you tell if a person likes the opposite sex or not?

-There are three deeper signs a man or a woman likes the opposite sex.
+There are three deep signs that a man or a woman likes the opposite sex.

 Let’s start with men.